Herald Fire Prevention Council

 Welcome To Herald Fire Prevention Council

-Wildfire resilience starts with community.
-The Herald Fire Prevention Council (HFPC) is a nonprofit organization dedicated to protecting lives, homes, and landscapes in Herald and the surrounding Sacramento region.
-We bring neighbors together to reduce fire risk, strengthen preparedness, and build a safer future for rural communities.
+Wildfire resilience is our shared heritage.
+The Herald Fire Prevention Council (HFPC) is a 501(c)(3) nonprofit organization dedicated to safeguarding the lives, homes, and historic rural landscapes of the 95638 region.

 Get Involved: Building a Resilient Herald